Alee14/Avalon/README.md

 # Avalon
-The new ACN/Universe website merging with the blog and rules
+The new Universe website merging with the blog and rules